 - We do not defer admission offers, but you are welcome to apply again next year.

 - There is no possibility to change from one programme to another or change your entry university

 - A leave of study can be granted on rare occasions, please contact the Master School Office.

-Your tuition fees depend on whether you are a citizen of an EU/EEA country or not.
-You can find the current tuition fees here
+Your participation fees depend on whether you are a citizen of an EU/EEA country or not.
+You can find the current participation fees here

-Tuition fees are due per semester.
-You will receive four tuition fee invoices during your two-year master’s programme.
+Participation fees are due per semester.
+You will receive four participation fee invoices during your two-year master’s programme.
 Invoices are sent in Spring and Fall each year.

 You will receive the decision about your possible scholarship together with the admission decision from EIT Urban Mobility.

 Travel within Europe to the Kick-Off, Summer School and Graduation is usually covered by EIT Urban Mobility and centrally organized.
 Any other travel is to be organized and paid for, by the students on their own.